 2007: "The Saxon Ring of King Arthur as War god and Navigator" presented to the II International Conference of Arthurian Studies, Baia, Italy, also presented was a concept that the Roman Parazonium may have been an inspiration for the legendary sword Excalibur.
 The papers of the conference are published in the book titled "Lo Re Artu k'avemo perduto" by Athena Press and edited by Mario de Matteis and Antonio Trinchese, with prefaces by Franco Cardini and with collaboration of Giuliana Pianura.

-Over fifty countries in the Caribbean, Central Asia, Eastern Asia, Europe (including the Arctic), North Africa, North America (including the Subarctic), the Pacific, and the Persian Gulf.
+Over fifty countries in the Atlantic, Caribbean, Central Asia, Eastern Asia, Europe (including the Arctic), Mediterranean, North Africa, North America (including the Subarctic), the Pacific, and the Persian Gulf.

 Education: 1975 to 1978: Attended the University of Maryland (BA Program, part time) and Nathaniel Hawthorne College (BBA/BS Program, full time).